-I didn’t think I was going to find street art in Istanbul – Turkey is a country I associate with awe-inspiring historical architecture like the Hagia Sophia and amazing Turkish culinary delights, so when a friend invited me to check out her favourite neighbourhood of Kadikoy, I was pleasantly surprised to see so many murals all over the walls of this district.
+I didn’t think I was going to find street art in Istanbul – Turkey is a country that I associate more with awe-inspiring historic architecture like the Hagia Sophia and amazing Turkish culinary delights, so when a friend invited me to check out her favourite neighbourhood of Kadikoy, I was pleasantly surprised to see so many murals all over the walls of this district.
 I spent the afternoon exploring and put together this little guide to street art in Kadikoy.

 Kadikoy is located on the Asian side of Istanbul, an easy ferry ride away from Sultanahmet where I was based.
-Kadikoy has a more residential and indie sort of vibe compared to Sultanahmet and Beyoglu – it’s also pretty popular for its produce markets and little restaurants and cafes.
-We had a lovely lunch and walk around here together before I went street art hunting on my own.
+Kadikoy has a more residential and indie sort of vibe compared to Sultanahmet and Beyoglu.
+It’s also pretty popular for its produce markets and little restaurants and cafes.
+I had a lovely lunch and walk around here with my friend before I went street art hunting on my own.

 Handy Google Map for you below.
 You’ll notice it maps out some of the newer works from the Mural-Ist festival that I haven’t seen for myself yet.